 This post contains affiliate links.
 Please read my Disclaimer for more information

-Learn how to make an adorable Snowman Pillow
+How to make an adorable Snowman Pillow

 Since I’e been posting my Christmas Pillow “how to’s” one of my son’s asked if I was going to do a “Kids” Christmas Pillow.
 I decided if he asked, I would comply and came up with a snowman pillow from some images I saw online.
 One of my favorite things during the winter (when we have snow) is making snowmen.
 When the kids were growing up, we lived on a cul-de-sac with an island in the middle.
 It was a big grass area with trees and hedges that the kids on the block would gather to play.
-When it snowed I’d get outside with my boys and a few other kids and we would make snowmen henge….snowman beside snowman in a circle.
+When it snowed I’d get outside with my boys and a few other kids and we would make a snowman henge….snowman beside snowman in a circle.
 It was magical and so much fun.

 How to make a Snowman:

 The thing about snowman building is the snow has to cooperate.
 It has to be warm enough for it to hold together.
 If you take a handful (mitt full) and squeeze it slightly and it holds, you’re ready to begin.
 You take a ball of snow and roll it, and as you go packing it along the sides and changing directions so it is round.
 When it’s the desired shape and size, you move on to the middle and then the head.
 Add sticks for the arms, stones for the eyes and mouth and a carrot for the nose.
 A cap for the head and scarf for the neck (if you have them) It brings back memories of a snowshoe trip we took in April of 2009 up in the mountains of Colorado near Winter park.
 A perfect day for some fun with some of the kids before Evan went back to college the next day.
-Incidentally, the snow was so white and the sun so bright we all got our faces sunburned!
+Incidentally, the snow was so white and the sun so bright we all got sunburned!

 Making a Snowman Pillow